 Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations 1.2.1.
-Procedure and conditions set for recruitment of head or collegiate body performing that function 10 The EU regulatory framework does not stipulate for a specific selection process for the head or collegiate body performing that function to be provided in advance in relevant national legislation.
+Procedure and conditions set for recruitment of head or collegiate body performing that function 9 The EU regulatory framework does not stipulate for a specific selection process for the head or collegiate body performing that function to be provided in advance in relevant national legislation.
 It is however of utmost importance, having regard to the tasks to be performed by the NRA that the selection process is well documented, and results of intermediate steps and final results are publicly communicated.
-In the law "On Body Regulating Public Services" are detailed description of the requirements on citizenship, education and work experience of the Commissioners who can be eligible for selection process.
-Review the legislation by providing for open selection process for the Head of the PSRC or the members of the collegiate body performing that function.
+Review applicable legislation to ensure head of the authority or collegiate body performing that function is selected via open selection process.
+Under the law "On Electronic Communications", Government serves as appointing authority of Director and Deputy Directors of the ANRCETI.
+To be eligible for selection process, the Director, Deputy Directors and employees of the ANRCETI must be citizens of MD, have a

-9 Directive 2002/21/EC (Framework Directive): Article 6 - Consultation and transparency mechanism.
+8 Directive 2002/21/EC (Framework Directive): Article 6 - Consultation and transparency mechanism.

-10 Directive 2002/21/EC (Framework Directive): Article 3 - National regulatory authorities.
+9 Directive 2002/21/EC (Framework Directive): Article 3 - National regulatory authorities.

-Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations Government may serve as appointing authority and nominate a candidate for the position of the Chairman.
-Duration of the appointment stipulated for 5 years with limitations to being appointed more than 2 times consecutively.
+Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations higher education, possess a higher professional qualification and work experience in the field of electronic communications.
 1.2.2.
-Appointment of the head or collegiate body performing that function 10 Under the law "On Body Regulating Public Services", the PSRC is composed of five Commissioners - the Chairman and four Commissioners.
-The Government has the right to nominate a candidate for the position of the Chairman.
-The Commissioners are appointed for five year period with a possibility to be re-appointed on second term, but not more than two times consecutively.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
+Appointment of the head or collegiate body performing that function 10 Under the law "On Electronic Communications", the ANRCETI Director and two Board members - Deputy Directors are appointed by the Government for four year period with a possibility to be re-appointed on second term, but not more than in term of 8 years in total.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
 1.2.3.
-Dismissal of the head or collegiate body performing that function, criteria for dismissal 10 • The EU regulatory framework requires the MSs to set forth in a law a framework under which the head or collegiate decision making body performing that function may be dismissed from office only if certain conditions required for the performance of their tasks are no longer met.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory The EU regulatory framework provisions also require MSs to ensure that decision of dismiss the head or collegiate body performing that function shall be made publicly available, the persons concerned shall receive a statement of reasons for dismissal, request publishing of the decision and the decision to be published. framework requirements.
-The law "On Body Regulating Public Services" defines the conditions under which the Chairman and Commissioners may be dismissed from office.
+Dismissal of the head or collegiate body performing that function, criteria for dismissal 10 The EU regulatory framework requires the MSs to set forth in a law a framework under which the head or collegiate decision making body performing that function may be dismissed from office only if certain conditions required for the performance of their tasks are no longer met.
+The EU regulatory framework provisions also require MSs to ensure that decision of dismiss the head or collegiate body performing that function shall be made publicly available, the persons concerned shall receive a statement of reasons for dismissal, request publishing of the decision and the decision to be published.
+The law "On Electronic Communications" defines the conditions under which the director and deputy directors may be dismissed from office by the Government.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
 1.2.4.
-Terms in office as head or collegiate body performing that function 11 Under the law "On Body Regulating Public Services", the PSRC is composed of five Commissioners - the Chairman and four Commissioners.
-The Government has the right to nominate a candidate for the position of the Chairman.
-The Commissioners are appointed for five year period with a possibility to be re-appointed on second term, but not more than two times consecutively.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
+Terms in office as head or collegiate body performing that function 11 Under the law "On Electronic Communications", the Agency Director and two Board members - Deputy Directors are appointed by the Government for four year period with a possibility to be re-appointed on second term, but not more than in term of 8 years in total.
+In principle no recommendations on the matter.
+However, to ensure continuous operation of the collegiate decision making body review the law "On Electronic Communications" to implement a staggered approach for appointment and expirations of offices of the Director and Deputy Directors whereby a defined number of members of the decision making body would change in a given moment of time.